Cloudflare

 Mobile interactions

-Mobile-specific touch targets, tap behaviors, and interaction patterns were specified separately from desktop to ensure the component worked correctly across all device contexts; not just scaled down.
+Mobile-specific touch targets, tap behaviors, and interaction patterns were specified separately from desktop to ensure the component worked correctly across all device contexts, not just scaled down.

 Mobile interaction specifications. touch targets, tap behaviors, and mobile-specific patterns